-From the start of international climate negotiations, vulnerable nations have called for the provision of financial assistance and technical support to help them address L&D. At COP13, the term "loss and damage" was used in UNFCCC text for the first time, when the Bali Action Plan called for enhanced action on adaptation including disaster risk reduction and means to address L&D in developing countries.ii
+From the start of international climate negotiations, vulnerable nations have called for the provision of financial assistance and technical support to help them address L&D. The term "loss and damage" first appeared in UNFCCC text at the thirteenth Conference of the Parties (COP13).
+The Bali Action Plan called for enhanced action on adaptation including disaster risk reduction and means to address L&D in developing countries.4

-COP16 (2010) established a three-year work program that began to develop technical work on L&D. This work led to the establishment of a formal mechanism for L&D, the Warsaw International Mechanism (WIM) and its executive committee at COP19 (2013).
-The mechanism works to develop approaches to help vulnerable countries cope with unavoidable impacts, including extreme weather events and slow-onset events such as sea-level rise.
+In 2010 at COP16, Parties established a three-year work program that began to develop technical work on L&D. This work led to the establishment of a formal mechanism for L&D at COP19 in 2013: the Warsaw International Mechanism (WIM) and its executive committee.
+The mechanism works to develop approaches to help vulnerable countries cope with unavoidable climate impacts, including extreme weather events and slowonset events.

-In a victory for small island countries and other countries highly vulnerable to climate impacts, the Paris Agreement adopted at COP21 (2015) includes a free-standing provision extending the

-WIM, which, at the insistence of developed countries, makes it explicitly clear that "Article 8 of the Agreement does not involve or provide a basis for any liability or compensation."
+In a victory for small island states and other highly climate-vulnerable countries, the Paris Agreement, adopted at COP21 in 2015, includes a free-standing provision extending the WIM, which, at the insistence of developed countries, makes it explicitly clear that "Article 8 of the Agreement does not involve or provide a basis for any liability or compensation."5

-In 2016, the WIM Executive Committee invited the Forum of the Standing Committee on Finance (SCF), in its role for information exchange on climate change finance, to take stock of financial instruments available to address the risk of L&D.^{iv} The instruments outlined by SCF included: risk transfer schemes and risk pooling (including insurance products and tools); catastrophe and resilience bonds; social protection schemes; and contingency finance.
+In 2016, the WIM Executive Committee invited the Forum of the Standing Committee on Finance (SCF), through its role facilitating information exchange on climate change finance, to take stock of financial instruments available to address the risk of L&D.6 The SCF outlined several instruments, including: risk transfer schemes and risk pooling (including insurance products and tools); catastrophe and resilience bonds; social protection schemes; and contingency finance.
 The review addressed their respective benefits, challenges, limitations, and gaps.

-In 2018, the UNFCCC Secretariat organized the Suva Expert Dialogue on how to mobilize and enhance support for averting, minimizing, and addressing L&D. A key finding from this work is that limited evidence exists on sources of finance and financial instruments that explicitly address L&D. The Suva Expert Dialogue highlighted areas in need for further consideration, such as post-reconstruction, territory, human mobility, and cultural identity.
+In 2018, the UNFCCC Secretariat organized the Suva Expert Dialogue on how to mobilize and enhance support for averting, minimizing, and addressing L&D.7 The Dialogue found limited evidence of sources of finance and financial instruments that explicitly address L&D. It also highlighted areas in need for further consideration, such as post-reconstruction, territory, human mobility, and cultural identity.8

-The Santiago Network-established at COP25 (2019) under the WIM and operationalized at COP26 (2022)-will catalyze technical assistance, knowledge, and resources developing countries need to address L&D. Driven by a developing country call for the establishment of a L&D finance facility to support L&D action under the UNFCCC and the Paris Agreement, the COP26 decision also launched the Glasgow Dialogue.
-The intent of this dialogue is to provide an open, inclusive, and non-prescriptive forum to discuss funding arrangements for activities to avert, minimize, and address L&D associated with the adverse impacts of climate change.^{vii}
+The Santiago Network-established at COP25 in 2019 under the WIM and operationalized at COP26 in 2022-will catalyze technical assistance, knowledge, and resources that developing countries need to address L&D. The COP26 decision also launched the Glasgow Dialogue in response to a developing country call for the establishment of an L&D finance facility to support L&D action under the UNFCCC and the Paris Agreement.
+This dialogue intends to provide an open, inclusive, and non-prescriptive forum to discuss funding arrangements for activities to avert, minimize, and address L&D associated with the adverse impacts of climate change.9

-However, ahead of COP27 (2023), concerns that the Glasgow Dialogue lacked political oversight and did not have a mandated deliverable resulted in Parties agreeing to a new sub-agenda item on 'matters relating to funding arrangements responding to loss and damage associated with the adverse effects of climate change, including a focus on addressing loss and damage.'
-The work under this item focused on the establishment of a L&D fund and the enhancement and coordination of existing funding arrangements for L&D. 'iii By the end of the conference, in a historic first, Parties agreed to adopt new funding arrangements for assisting developing countries that are particularly vulnerable to the adverse effects of climate change in responding to L&D, including establishing a fund.
-Parties also agreed on institutional arrangements for the Santiago Network, establishing a secretariat, advisory board, and a network of member organizations, bodies, networks, and experts.
+However, Parties raised concerns that the Glasgow Dialogue lacked political oversight and did not have a mandated deliverable.
+As a result, Parties agreed to a new sub-agenda item on "matters relating to funding arrangements responding to loss and damage associated with the adverse effects of climate change, including a focus on addressing loss and damage" ahead of COP27 in 2023.
+The work under this item focused on the establishment of a L&D fund and the enhancement and coordination of existing funding arrangements for L&D.10 By the end of the conference and in a historic first, Parties agreed to adopt new funding arrangements for assisting developing countries that are particularly vulnerable to the adverse effects of climate change in responding to L&D, including establishing a fund.11 Parties also agreed on institutional arrangements for the Santiago Network, establishing a secretariat, advisory board, and a network of member organizations, bodies, networks, and experts.